andyrids/andyrids/README.md

 ## Hi there, I'm Andy

 I'm an analyst and linguist by trade.
-Although I've dabbled with programming in the past, I only started focusing heavily on web development in Jan 2020.
+I only started focusing heavily on web development in Jan 2020.
 I fell in love with front-end development, and I've particularly enjoyed learning Svelte as it acted as an excellent transition point from VanillaJS.
-I've also been developing with the Raspberry Pi products and more recently, the Raspberry Pi Pico microcontroller.
-I find embedded software development and IOT in general very interesting.
+I've also been developing with the Raspberry Pi products and in particular, the Raspberry Pi Pico microcontroller.
+I find embedded software development and IoT in general very interesting.

 ### I’m currently working on

-1. Automated irrigation system
+1. NRF24L01 driver for Raspberry Pi Pico

-I'm using a Raspberry Pi Pico, NRF24L01 modules, soil moisture sensors and a motorised ball valve for this project.
-I'm coding in C, using the pico-sdk in order to interface all of the components with the RPi Pico.
+2. Automated irrigation system

 ### I’m currently learning